bjeptum/higher_level_programming/0x0D-SQL_introduction/README.md

  ## *Prerequisites*:

-In order to follow throught, the project one has to have access to a MySQL database, which is installed on a virtual private server running Ubuntu 20.04.
+In order to follow through the project one has to have access to a MySQL database, which is installed on a virtual private server running Ubuntu 20.04.

-I had to start MySQL before playong with it as follows:
+I had to start MySQL before playing with it as follows:

 ```
 $ service mysql start